 Moderately pricier than others

 Beeswax wraps are self-adhesive, so they can also be used in various capacities to help put food away.
 This set is made from 100 percent cotton along with a solution of beeswax, tree resin, and organic coconut oil.
 What’s also great about these wraps is that each is as aesthetically pleasing as it is functional.
-All six are vibrant, eye-catching, and grip well to the side of plastic and glass containers.
+All six are vibrant and eye-catching and grip well to the sides of plastic and glass containers.
 Simply rub your finger along the edge of the container to form a seal.

-According to our tester, this wrap seals extremely well and isn't super thin, so there you don't have to worry about what's inside potentially getting smashed.
-Better yet, out of all the options on this list, this was the only one that stayed properly closed and stuck together for the complete duration of the time it was refrigerated or frozen.
-It's our tester's number one pick when it comes to wrapping, storing, or transporting any food, and although it's a little pricier than some competitors, high marks across the board justify the cost.
+According to our tester, this wrap seals extremely well and isn't super thin, so you won't have to worry about what's inside potentially getting smashed.
+Better yet, out of all the options on this list, this was the only one that stayed properly closed and stuck together the whole time it was refrigerated or frozen.
+It's our tester's number-one pick when it comes to wrapping, storing, or transporting any food, and although it's a little pricier than some competitors, high marks across the board justify the cost.